 Please email firstname.lastname@example.org to get in touch.

 Suzie Leighton is a Founder Director of The Culture Capital Exchange, and joined TCCE’s predecessor, The London Centre for Arts and Cultural Exchange as a member of the start up team in 2005.
 Between 2012 – 2016 she was also joint Head of Knowledge Exchange Programme for Creativeworks London.
 Since then she has developed and project directed The Exchange, co-funded by HEFCE and Arts Council England 20-16 -2018, and was also a Co-Investigator on the Arts Council England flagship Boosting Resilience project.
-Her professional background encompasses Dance and Theatre management, a 5 year stint at Arts Council England as a Senior Officer and a secondment as a researcher to the DCMS Select Committee.
-Suzie is currently Chair of the Board of Directors of Jasmin Vardimon Dance Company, an international dance theatre company and a mentor on the Time to Stare Artists Fellowship Programme.
+Her professional background encompasses dance and theatre production and management, a 5 year stint at Arts Council England as a Senior Officer and a secondment as a researcher to the DCMS Select Committee.
+Suzie is currently Chair of the Board of Directors of Jasmin Vardimon Company, an international dance theatre company and a mentor on the Time to Stare Artists Fellowship Programme.
 Most recently, continuing her long term partnership with Evelyn Wilson, she has co-conceived and will co-direct the new TCCE initiative, the National Centre for Academic and Cultural Exchange (NCACE).

 Pete is a postdoctoral research fellow at the University of Sussex School of Global Studies.
 His writing has appeared in publications including the Times Literary Supplement, Asymptote, and The Quietus.
 He was Creativeworks London Researcher-In-Residence with TCCE in 2013/14 and works with us on the production and editing of our publications.